iann0036/tf-cfn-provider/docs/providers/azurerm/AppService.md

 `HttpsOnly` - (Optional) Can the App Service only be accessed via HTTPS?
 Defaults to `false`.

+`ClientCertEnabled` - (Optional) Does the App Service require client certificates for incoming requests?
+Defaults to `false`.

 `SiteConfig` - (Optional) A `SiteConfig` block as defined below.

 `Tags` - (Optional) A mapping of tags to assign to the resource.